-- 1. PVDD2 rises above the input UVLO voltage - 2.
-PVDD1 rises with Output 1 disabled until PVDD1 rises above level to support Output 1 regulation.
-With these two conditions satisfied, there is no restriction on PVDD2 to be greater than, or less than PVDD1.
+- 1. PVDD2 rises above the input UVLO voltage. - 2.
+PVDD1 rises with output 1 disabled until PVDD1 rises above the level to support output 1 regulation.
+With these two conditions satisfied, there is no restriction on PVDD2 to be greater than or less than PVDD1.

-An R-C delay on EN1 may be used to delay the startup of Output1 for a long enough period of time to ensure that PVDD1 can support Output 1 load.
+An R-C delay on $\overline{\text{EN1}}$ may be used to delay the start-up of output 1 for a long-enough period of time to ensure that PVDD1 can support the output 1 load.